Delayed Feedback Modeling with Influence Functions: Method

 \section{Method}

-The CVR prediction with delayed feedback problem urgently requires addressing the challenges from label reversal and new data integration over time.
-Although retraining the model provides a straightforward solution, the high computational cost and low retraining frequency make it impractical to meet the requirements in real applications.
-In this paper, we propose a novel IF-DFM paradigm that can address the challenges in a unified manner without retraining.
-We further propose a new stochastic algorithm to address the computational challenges in the influence function evaluation.
+Delayed feedback in CVR prediction presents challenges from both label reversal and new data integration.
+We propose IF-DFM, a unified framework that addresses both issues without retraining, and introduce a stochastic algorithm to reduce the computational cost of influence function estimation.